mika-archived/Ruki/roki/README.md

   let mut executable = Executable::new(&path)?;
   executable.parse()?;

-  // You can find examples of this crate in win-analysis directory. println!("{}", executable.dos_header().unwrap().is_windows_executable()); // => true }
+  // You can find examples of this crate in ../roco directory. println!("{}", executable.dos_header().unwrap().is_windows_executable()); // => true }
 ```